tunnckoCore/workspaces-filter/README.md

 > A companion for filtering monorepo workspaces, by package name or package dir.
 Because all package
 > manager's are weird.
 Useful for running scripts on a subset of workspaces.
 The primary reason is
 > because Bun's \"--filter\" feature is buggy, but it's also useful for other package manger, it
-> also runs shell scripts using the `execa` package Useful for running scripts on a subset of
-> workspaces.
-The primary reason is because Bun's "--filter" feature is buggy, but it's also useful
-> for other package manger, it also runs shell scripts using the `execa` package
+> also runs shell scripts using the `execa` package.

 [![Code style][codestyle-img]][codestyle-url] [![linux build status][linux-build-img]][build-url]
 [![][npm-monthly-img]][npmv-url]